MinerTopia/monero-pool/README.md

 #### Thanks
-This project was originally forked from the work of zone117x, fancoder, gingeropolous, snipa22, mesh0000 and clintar.
+This project was originally forked from the work of zone117x, fancoder, gingeropolous, snipa22, mesh0000, thehihoguy and clintar.

 #### Install